 Funeral Service Live Stream:

-The memorial service will take place on Saturday, February 5, 2022 at 11:00am at the Glenmont United Methodist Church, located at 12901 Georgia Avenue Silver Spring, MD 20906.
-For those unable to attend the service in person, you can participate by viewing the live stream of the the service (please scroll up to see the video).
+The memorial service will take place on Friday, July 15, 2022 at 11:00am at the Christian Life Church, located at 6605 Liberty Rd, Baltimore, MD 21207.
+For those unable to attend the service in-person, you can participate remotely by viewing the live stream of the service (please scroll up to see the video).